-Community 1.3

-Perennial Grassland and Shrubland with Scattered Pinyon-Juniper
+Community 1.3 Perennial Grassland and Shrubland with Scattered Pinyon-Juniper

 The overall aspect of this community phase is grasses and shrubs with scattered pinyon and Utah juniper.
 The herbaceous understory has a mix of grasses and forbs.
 This community phase is a result of a crown fire or sufficiently large and hot ground fire that will kill many of the trees, combined with sufficient seed-banks and moisture for reestablishment of grasses and forbs.
 It is common that after a crown fire many patches of trees will remain unburned, because of fire's unpredictability and broken topography.
 This leaves a seed bank for the burned areas.
 This community phase is very short lived in comparison to the other community phases in this state.
-The following is from the 1995 range site: When the tree canopy ranges from 0 - 15 percent; grasses, forbs, and shrubs will produce approximately 80 to 90 percent of the total production.
-When the tree canopy level is reduced by fire, chaining and/or application of herbicides, forage production will be at its highest level for big game animals as well as domestic livestock.
+The following is from the 1995 range site: When this site is at or near its potential, pinyon pine and Utah juniper dominate the site and make up over 80 percent of the plant community.
+Understory production is very limited and provides marginal amounts of forage for livestock and or wildlife.
+It does provide good escape cover and thermal cover for deer.
+When the canopy cover exceeds 30 percent, diversity, both plant and animal, drops to its lowest level.
+When the canopy ranges from 5 to 30 percent, a wide variety of grasses, forbs and shrubs will be present in addition to the pinyon pine and Utah juniper.
+Muttongrass, Needle-and-thread, Indian ricegrass and bottlebrush squirrel tail are the principal grasses.
+Forbs usually present include larkspur, arrowleaf balsamroot, silvery lupine, rocky mountain penstemon, Crandall penstemon and Hoods phlox.
+Shrubs usually present include Wyoming Big Sage, Low Rabbitbrush, Datil (Banana) Yucca, antelope bitterbrush, Mountain Mahogany, Gambel Oak and Utah serviceberry.
+During this canopy stage, diversity of plant and animal species will reach its peak.
+As elevation and moisture increases, Utah juniper decreases and Pinyon pine and Gamble oak increases.
+When the canopy cover ranges from 0-15%, the previously mentioned species will generally be present with the grasses and £orbs producing 40 to 60 percent, and shrubs producing 40 to 55 percent of the total production.
+When the canopy level is reduced by fire, chaining and/or application of herbicides, forage production will be at its highest level for big game animals as well as domestic livestock.